shu1/beestmod/README.md

 Usage
 ---
-All input is currently by url parameters: **stocks**, **crypto**, and **date**.
+Set url parameters **stocks**, **crypto**, and **date**.
 Currently stock data only go back 100 days (that markets are open, so typically 4.5 months).
 Cryptos could go back much longer, but sometimes there are large gaps in older data, so it's recommended to stay within the 4.5 month range.
 The data is generally updated once per day at midnight UTC (7pm EST).

+You can also adjust the start dates of each chart with your mouse **scroll wheel**, or click on a chart and then tap the left/right **arrow keys**.  **Hover** over each line to see details on data points, and **click** on a label to highlight that line.

-**[Give it a try](https://beestmod.herokuapp.com/?stocks=FB,AAPL,AMZN,NFLX,GOOG&crypto=BTC,BCH,ETH,EOS,XLM,XMR,DASH&date=2018-08-13)**, it works great on mobile too.
-You can zoom in/out, and tap/mouse over the graphs to see details.
+**[Give it a try](https://beestmod.herokuapp.com/?stocks=FB,AAPL,AMZN,NFLX,GOOG&crypto=BTC,BCH,ETH,EOS,XLM,XMR,DASH&date=2018-08-13)**, you can view on mobile too.